Anran0716/550final-proj/_posts/2021-12-15-Geovisualization.md

 toc_sticky: true
 ---

 Finally we conducted spatial analysis of positive and negative emotions by calculating their spatial autocorrelations with **Pysal** for tweets across US.
-The geographic data of US is collected from [GISMAP](https://map.igismap.com/gis-data/united%20states%20of%20america/administrative%20state%20boundaries).
-Tweet data is processed and joined with US map.

 ## Build spatial weight matrix